siavash-s/WebSocketRabbitmqGateway/docs/README.md

 ## Client Usage guide
+##### In the project, It is assumed that there is a service validating JWT tokens from clients.
 1. a client should include a valid JWT token in HTTP upgrade request cookie. the cookie should have a name/value like this:
     token=valid-jwt-token
     The server reply a 400 bad request HTTP response if no cookie presented in the request.